| Additional Resources |

 - Application Dependent Buttons: Create customized button programming which automatically take effect depending on which application is active.
 Note: Installation of the Evoluent Mouse Manager is required for any custom programming.

-- Quality Ergonomic Design: The Evoluent VerticalMouse 4 is engineered with a high quality sensor coupled with the low button activation force for which the Evoluent is known.
+- Quality Ergonomic Design: The Evoluent VerticalMouse 4 is engineered with a high quality sensor coupled with the low button activation force for which all models of the Evoluent VerticalMouse are known.
 Button action and vertical scroll wheel movement is smooth, consistent and precise.
 Improved contours provide greater comfort and a more relaxed grip.

 - Relaxed Handshake Position: The ergonomic contoured shape of the Evoluent VerticalMouse 4 supports the hand in a natural handshake position that eliminates forearm twisting.
-Users employ the same familiar grip as with an ordinary mouse, but in a vertical orientation, so almost no retraining is needed.
+Finger positions are similar to a traditional "flat" mouse, but rather in a vertical orientation, so almost no retraining is needed.
 Clicking the mouse buttons does not result in unwanted movement because the thumb naturally opposes other finger movements.

-- Contoured and Textured: The contoured black portion of the body where one holds the mouse has a polyurethane coating, allowing the user to have complete control of the mouse just by resting one's hand on it—practically eliminating the need to grip the mouse.
+- Contoured and Textured: The contoured black portion of the mouse has a polyurethane coating, allowing complete control by simply resting the hand on it—practically eliminating any need to "grip" the mouse.

-- Light Tactile Buttons: The buttons on the VerticalMouse 4 take about half the force of traditional mice to click, so your fingers won't get tired with the high frequency of clicking required in programs.
-The button force is low for easy clicking, but still retains sufficient tactile firmness to avoid accidental actuation.
+- Light Force Tactile Buttons: The buttons on the VerticalMouse 4 are designed for easy activation.
+The button force is low for easy clicking and to reduce the strain on the fingers, but still retains sufficient tactile firmness to avoid accidental actuation.

 - Six Buttons: The VerticalMouse provides a total of 6 buttons.
 Two thumb operated buttons and 3 finger operated buttons are provided, with the scroll wheel providing a sixth button.

-- Auto Click Option: Automatically perform a single or double click by pausing the pointer.
+- Auto Click Option: With the Evoluent Mouse Manager software installed it is possible to automatically perform a single or double click by simply pausing the pointer.
 The time delay before activation is adjustable.
 Note: Evoluent Mouse Manager Software required.

-- Break Reminder: Set up visual and/or audio alerts to remind you to take a break.
+- Break Reminder: The Evoluent Mouse Manager software also lets one set up visual and/or audio alerts as break reminders.
 Note: Evoluent Mouse Manager Software required.

 |Images (Click on any thumbnail to view larger image)|